 Cost: Classes from £3.50 per session.
 Contact the instructor to confirm for each class.

 The Blue Badge Scheme provides national parking concessions for people with severe walking difficulties who travel as drivers or passengers.
 The scheme is also for people who are severely sight impaired.
 People who have a blue badge can park close to their destination in on-street parking and car parks.
 The form can either be filled in online or you can call Somerset County Council.
-A paper application form can be found under the ‘downloads’ section on the website below.

 The cost of a blue badge is £10.
 The badge can only be used with the person who owns the badge in the car at the time of parking, as a photograph is used on the badge, for identification.
 Badges take approximately a month to arrive.